Holiday Pay Rules – Legal Update

 In November, the Employment Appeal Tribunal ruled that employees’ holiday pay should include overtime and that employers would need to calculate the actual weekly earnings of each employee.
 You can read our article about this for further details.

 The Employment Tribunal originally ruled that overtime should be included when calculating the amount of an employee’s holiday pay.
-When the judgment was released there were fears that the decision could mean that employees, whose previous annual leave did not contain an overtime element, could issue unlawful deduction of wages claim stretching back numerous years.
+When the judgment was released, there were fears that the decision could mean that employees, whose previous annual leave did not contain an overtime element, could issue an unlawful deduction of wages claim stretching back numerous years.

 The government has also made changes so that employees are only able to present claims for holiday pay claims in the Employment Tribunal and not the civil courts.

 This will come as welcome news to employers.
-However, the new law will only apply to claims brought after 1 July 2015 so there is still time for employees to bring backdated claims going back more than two years.
+However, the new law will only apply to claims brought after 1 July 2015, so there is still time for employees to bring backdated claims going back more than two years.